koriroys/pakyow-docs/docs/routing/_overview.md

       p 'post'
     end

+    patch '/' do
+      p 'patch'
+    end

     delete '/' do
       p 'delete'
     end

-Routes should be defined inside an app's `core` block (TODO reference).
+Routes should be defined inside an app's `routes` block (in a generated app, this is in `app/lib/routes.rb`).

     ruby:
-    class PakyowApplication < Pakyow::Application
-      core do
+    Pakyow::App.routes do
       get '/' do
         p 'got it'
       end

-        put '/' do
-          p 'put'
+      # other routes here
     end

-        post '/' do
-          p 'post'
-        end

-        delete '/' do
-          p 'delete'
-        end
-      end
-    end

 #### Route Arguments

 Named arguments can be defined for a route.
-When the route is matched, data will be parsed from the incoming request and available in the back-end logic through the `params` helper (TODO reference).
+When the route is matched, data will be parsed from the incoming request and available in the back-end logic through the `params` helper.

     ruby:
-    get('say/:msg') do
+    get 'say/:msg' do
       p params[:msg]
     end

-    # sending a GET request to '/say/hello' prints 'hello'
+    # sending a GET request to '/say/hello' prints 'hello' to the log

 #### Named Routes